armsultan/nginx-plus-api-gateway-lab/docs/useful-docker-commands.md

 # List the running containers (add --all to include stopped containers)
 docker container ls

-#Delete all running and stopped containers
+# To delete all containers including its volumes use,
-docker container rm -f $(docker ps -aq)
+docker rm -vf $(docker ps -a -q)

+# To delete all the images
+docker rmi -f $(docker images -a -q)

+# docker system prune
+docker system prune -a # Remove all unused images not just dangling

 #Print the last 100 lines of a container’s logs
 docker container logs --tail 100 web